One-page vs. Multi-step Checkout: Which to Use When?

 Summary

-Therefore the best solution is to conduct an A/B test of both checkout processes and find out whether the one-page or multi-step checkout process is the best option for your online store.
+The best solution is to conduct an A/B test of both checkout processes.
+Find out whether the one-page or multi-step process works best for your store.